 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the WITC Paramedic Technician Program

-Upon completion of the program, you will obtain technical diplomas in Emergency Medical Technician and EMT - Paramedic and a Paramedic Technician associate degree.
+Upon completion of the program, you will obtain a Paramedic Technician associate degree.

-The Paramedic Technician program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The EMT-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 WITC’s Paramedic Technician program is designed to prepare students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 The College has not made a determination whether this program meets the requirements for preparation, examination, or licensure for other states.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in the state to verify that the WITC program meets licensure or certification requirements.